dcos/examples/nifi/1.10/0.1.0-1.5.0/install/index.md

 ## Minimal Installation

 For development purposes, you may wish to install Apache Nifi on a local DC/OS cluster.
 For this, you can use dcos-docker or dcos-vagrant.
-To start a minimal cluster with a single broker, create a JSON options file named sample-nifi-minimal.json:
+To start a minimal cluster with a single node, create a JSON options file named sample-nifi-minimal.json:

    ```shell
    {